 You can find lots more about my published research, teaching and advice (including my *internet famous* time tracking template for tenure), recorded lectures, and media pieces by clicking on the links or tabs above.

-I have a husband and two kids who I mostly keep off the internet, but you can sometimes find stories of their shenanigans over on twitter.
+I have a husband and two kids who I mostly keep off the internet, but you can sometimes find stories about them over at twitter.